 Hydrate with the best of them.
 All the proper fueling in the world can be completely negated if you aren’t drinking enough.
 Remember- each gram of glycogen is stored in our muscles with 3 grams of water.
 Plus, dehydration makes it feel harder to perform at our goal pace.
 Carry a water bottle with you to the expo and be sure your urine is light yellow all day.
 Clear urine means you’re over hydrated – try to find the right balance.
-Over hydration doesn’t have any additional performance benefits.
+Over hydration doesn’t have any additional performance benefits and may even contribute to a serious condition called hyponatremia.
 And, stopping to pee mid race only slows your time!

 Watch your fiber.
 This is incredibly variable athlete to athlete and depends a lot on GI tolerance, race day nerves, and race intensity.
 When we perform at a high level, blood flow is diverted away from our GI tract and to our muscles.
 Rightful so.
 But, this also can cause GI cramps, diarrhea, and delayed gastric emptying.
 Many people find that eating low fiber foods the few days leading up to race day, leaves less roughage in their GI tract to cause issues.

 Check the weather.
 Do you need to eat some additional salty foods?
 If the weather will be hotter than you are used to training in, you may want to try and store a little extra fluid in your body pre-race.
 This can be done by increasing sodium intake the day before the race and drinking extra fluids.